ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 ### Download the software

 The program needs a few bits and bobs to run with MicroPython.
-The most important one are the CAN bus drivers.
+The most important one is the CAN bus driver.
 You can get them [here](https://github.com/ghfbsd/MicroPython_CAN_BUS_MCP2515).
 They extend the ones provided by the manufacturer to enable more advanced features of the board that the TCP-CAN reader uses.

-Assuming that you are running **rshell** from the directory where you downloaded this repository's contents, and that the CAN bus drivers are in a subdirectory of it called `MicroPython_CAN_BUS_MCP2515`, proceed as follows.
+Assuming that you are running **rshell** from the directory where you downloaded this repository's contents, and that the CAN bus driver is in a subdirectory of it called `MicroPython_CAN_BUS_MCP2515`, proceed as follows.
 In **rshell**, after connecting to the RPP: